shaik-abdulhaffeez/shaik-abdulhaffeez/README.md

 Designed a scalable data pipeline with Apache Kafka and Apache Spark for real-time data processing, ensuring seamless data flow and integration.

 ### 🌐 Multi-Cloud Data Analytics Platform
-Developed a multi-cloud data analytics platform utilizing AWS and GCP services for comprehensive data integration and analysis, supporting diverse business needs.
+Developed a multi-cloud data analytics platform utilizing AWS and Azure services for comprehensive data integration and analysis, supporting diverse business needs.

 ## Get in Touch
 I'm eager to discuss MLOps, Data Engineering, or any exciting projects.
 Let's collaborate and explore new opportunities together!